Skip to main content

 “Wait… I…” Kunwar Partap cleared his throat.
 “Wait here.”
 She nodded, confused.
 He walked in to watch Shakti tugging his dagger on his waist after he had changed into another angrakha, his hair still messy, as the servant brought the clothes for the pagdi.

 “Here’s someone I would like you to meet, Bhai.”
-Kunwar Partap gestured at Ajbante Kanwar to enter the chamber as she looked unsure and watching a woman at their threshold, Kunwar Shakti consciously brushed his hair with his fingers.
+Kunwar Partap gestured at Ajbante Kanwar to enter the chamber, as she looked unsure and was watching a woman at their threshold.
+Kunwar Shakti consciously brushed his hair with his fingers.

 “This is Rajkumari Ajbante Kanwar of Bijoliya.”
 Kunwar Partap, introduced as Ajbante Kanwar, bowed slightly to the prince.
 “This is Kunwar Shakti.”